Aah, home sweet home!

 We’re glad we had a sneak peek of the peninsulas and beaches on the west coast of the Netherlands at Zeeland and South Holland as that’s a great idea for a future road trip.
 We’re also intrigued to go to Belgium and for a road trip along the coast.
 From Dunkirk it’s less than half hour to the Belgium border!
 I’m surprised I don’t hear of more people going to the Belgium coastline for holidays as it’s so close!

 We’re also very glad our 24 year old Bongo survived!
 After all the costly repairs we’ve done on it over the past year I am glad.
 Our Bongo was a trooper and we had no problems at all.
 It did the 1700 miles no problem!

 How much did a 8 day Europe road trip for 4 cost?

 The whole trip cost us £1400 for four of us.
 1700 miles.
-Food, travel insurance, breakdown, entertainment, fuel, ferries, entertainment, accommodation, etc. I’ll do a big breakdown in another blog post.
+Food, travel insurance, breakdown, entertainment, fuel, ferries, entertainment, accommodation, etc. Read all about how much our European road trip cost here.

 Where are we going next?